JWang123456/Hello-world/README.md

-# Hello-world
+# Git-world
-My very first repository

-Hi GitHub,
-It is an amazing journey to know you.
-I believe we will have a good time.
+It was a great journey.
+I am having a good time.
-I cannot wait to begin the adventure.
-Let us do this!
+Let's continue the adventure!